HJ23/CGF/README.md

 # Computer Generated Faces
-# These timelapse shows how computer generates faces

 ### it is possible to use it with pretrained data or you can train it from scratch